A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Discussion

 \subsection{Optimization Approach}

-An advantage of auto-differentiation to optimize sound speed through gradient descent is the relative ease through which arbitrary loss criteria without an explicitly calculated gradient can be backpropagated to update a variable of interest, as long as all operations taken to calculate the loss with respect to that variable are backwards differentiable in software.
+An advantage of auto-differentiation to optimize sound speed through gradient descent is the relative ease through which arbitrary loss criteria without an explicitly calculated gradient can be backpropagated to update a variable of interest, as long as all operations taken to calculate the loss with respect to that variable are backwards differentiable.
 Wavefield correlation as described in this work is a fully differentiable approach that accounts more accurately for wave propagation in a heterogeneous medium.
 Calculating Eikonal time delays is an alternative approach that accounts for refraction compared to the simpler straight ray approximation, but typical Eikonal equation solvers are not differentiable \cite{Sethian19993D}.
-Additionally, the CMPE metric, which can be calculated in a differentiable way using separate sub-aperture split-step angular spectrum simulations, results in better sound speed estimates compared to other image focus metrics, as shown in \cite{Simson2025Ultrasound} and \cite{Frey2025UltraFlex}.
-However, this optimization approach can have several disadvantages, some of which are similar to other sound speed estimators for pulse-echo ultrasound.
+At this time, we have found that the CMPE metric, which can be calculated in a differentiable way using separate sub-aperture split-step angular spectrum simulations, results in consistently better sound speed estimates compared to other image focusing metrics we have explored, such as those shown in \cite{Simson2025Ultrasound} and \cite{Frey2025UltraFlex}.

+The proposed optimization approach can have several disadvantages, some of which are similar to other sound speed estimators for pulse-echo ultrasound.
 Tracking all operations and necessary variable values to perform software auto-differentiation requires a considerable amount of memory, and can easily require high-end GPUs with more vRAM when utilizing GPU code acceleration.
 While DAS beamformers can benefit more from the GPU acceleration and have fewer operations to track, the angular spectrum simulation used for WFC must run sequentially in depth, resulting in longer runtimes, and more computational steps result in higher memory needs.
-However, this style of optimization at this stage of development must be performed offline anyway due to the gradient-descent-style iterative loss minimization.
-To reduce the runtime by requiring fewer iterative steps, a heterogeneous local sound speed map, obtained from a real-time sound speed estimator, could be used to initialize the optimization closer to the actual sound speed.
-Additionally, loss metrics that are faster to calculate than CMPE could be used for some or all parts of the iteration process.
+However, the style of optimization at this stage of development must be performed offline anyway due to the gradient-descent-style iterative loss minimization.
+To reduce the runtime by requiring fewer iterative steps, a heterogeneous local sound speed map obtained from a real-time sound speed estimator could be used to initialize the optimization closer to the actual sound speed.
+Additionally, loss metrics that are faster to calculate than CMPE could be used for some or all parts of the iteration process, although this may come at the expense of performance.